 How do I take a reading from an Economy 7 meter?

-An Economy 7 meter, otherwise known as a two-rate reader, records your energy usage over night and day separately, meaning you’ll have two different readings.
-You’ll need to be sure to record both of these, though it can be difficult to know which one is which, as they’re often labeled something like ‘R1’ and ‘R2’.
+An Economy 7 meter, otherwise known as a two-rate reader, records your energy usage overnight and day separately, meaning you’ll have two different readings.
+You’ll need to be sure to record both of these, though it can be difficult to know which one is which, as they’re often labelled something like ‘R1’ and ‘R2’.